Joint Special Operations Command: Advanced Force Operations

-JSO Package / Rotational Group

-The Joint Special Operations Package / Rotational Group of the United States Special Operations Command consists of Tier 1 and Tier 2 U.S. Joint Special Operations Command units that train and deploy together.
-All Tier 1 and Tier 2 units maintain three separate operational groups within their respective units (The 1st, 2nd, and 3rd battalions of the 75th Ranger Regiment as an example).
-These groups are essentially identical and deploy within their respective JSOC package.
-The rotational cycle is generally for three months.
-This allows one group to be deployed overseas, another to be on an 18-hour worldwide emergency deployment notice, and the last group to be training, attending military schools, or on "block leave."
-Tier 1 and Tier 2 units take leave together within their respective JSOC package.
-This term is called block leave.
-Given the wartime tasking of JSOC, an additional deployment package is currently being created.
-This will allow less operational strain on these units.

 Security support

 JSOC has provided domestic law enforcement agencies support during high-profile or high-risk events such as the Olympics, the World Cup, political party conventions, and Presidential inaugurations.
 Although the use of the military for Local law enforcement purposes in the U.S. is generally prohibited by the Posse Comitatus Act, Title 10 of the U.S. Code expressly allows the Secretary of Defense to make military personnel available to train Federal, State, and local civilian public safety officials in the operation and maintenance of equipment; and to provide such officials with expert advice.
 Additionally, civilian and military lawyers said provisions in several federal statutes, including the Fiscal Year 2000 Defense Department Authorization Act, Public Law 106-65, permits the secretary of defense to authorize military forces to support civilian agencies, including the Federal Bureau of Investigation, in the event of a national emergency, especially any involving nuclear, chemical, or biological weapons.

 In January 2005, a small group of commandos were deployed to support security at the Presidential inauguration.
 They were allegedly deployed under a secret counter-terrorism program named Power Geyser.
-The New York Times quoted a senior military official as saying, "They bring unique military and technical capabilities that often are centered around potential WMD events," A civil liberties advocate who was NOT the Constitutionally elected Civil Officer of the U.S. National Organizations but who was told about the program by a reporter said that he had no objections to the program as described to him because its scope appeared to be limited to supporting the counterterrorism efforts of civilian authorities.
+The New York Times quoted a senior military official as saying, "They bring unique military and technical capabilities that often are centered around potential WMD events".